UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 ```
 {
   "universalScheduleStandard": {
-    "id": string | ID value,
+    "id": string | UUID value | required,
-    "author": string | name of individual creator,
+    "author": string | name of individual creator | can be null,
-    "company": string | name of the company for which the schedule was created,
+    "company": string | name of the company for which the schedule was created | can be null,
-    "created": string | ISO Date of the creation date of the schedule,
+    "created": string | ISO Date of the creation date of the schedule | required,
-    "episode": string | the series episode number
+    "episode": string | the series episode number | can be null,
-    "episodeName": string | the title of the series episode
+    "episodeName": string | the title of the series episode | can be null,
-    "description": string | description of the schedule, if any,
+    "description": string | description of the schedule | can be null,
-    "name": string | name of the schedule,
+    "name": string | name of the schedule | required,
-    "project": string | name of the feature, short, spot or series,
+    "project": string | name of the feature, short, spot or series | can be null,
-    "schedColor": string | name of the schedule revision color,
+    "schedColor": string | name of the schedule revision color | can be null,
-    "schedDate": string | ISO Date of the revision date of the schedule,
+    "schedDate": string | ISO Date of the revision date of the schedule | can be null,
-    "scriptColor": string | name of the script revision color,
+    "scriptColor": string | name of the script revision color | can be null,
-    "scriptDate": string | ISO Date of the revision date of the script,
+    "scriptDate": string | ISO Date of the revision date of the script | can be null,
-    "season": string | the episodic series season number or identifier
+    "season": string | the episodic series season number or identifier | can be null,
-    "source": string | name of originating app or site,
+    "source": string | name of originating app or site | required,
-    "version": string | USS version number,
+    "version": string | USS version number | required,

-    "breakdowns": array of breakdown objects,
+    "breakdowns": array of breakdown objects | required,
-    "categories": array of category objects,
+    "categories": array of category objects | required,
-    "elements": array of element objects,
+    "elements": array of element objects | required,

     "stripboards": array of stripboard objects | required only for schedules,
     "calendars": array of calendar objects | required only for schedules